mattriley/agile-avatars/README.md

 Provides _IO functions_ while preventing direct access to window.
 IO functions are impure as they depend on the environment in addition to their arguments.

+The __io__ module was introduced to wrap window and expose only the io operations required by this application.
+So in this case io exposes fetch.
+Now, we can reason about the application like this - does it make sense for components to access io?
+The answer is obviously no, because we want to avoid components making API requests.
+The module responsible to carrying out such requests is services - so services may have access to io.
+Components may then trigger API requests indirectly through services.

 __Source: io module__